ntreimer/GreenStep/README.md

 ## Daily Progress

+April 14th (50% done)
+* Added models for checklist and journal
+* Added registration and security

 April 13th (44% done)
 * Added navbar to each page
 * Added controllers and views for checklist and journal